 1/4 teaspoon salt

 Preheat oven to 350°F. Spray three 9” round cake pans with non-stick baking spray and set aside.
 Cream butter and sugars together with an electric mixer until fluffy, about 3 minutes.
 Add eggs one at a time, beating well after each addition.
 Add bananas, sour cream, and vanilla, and beat until just combined.
 In a separate bowl, combine the flour, baking soda and salt.
 Sift through a sieve at least once.
-Add to the wet ingredients in three additions, folding with a spatula until just combined.
+Add to the wet in three additions, folding with a spatula until just combined.
 Pour the batter equally into the three prepared pans.
-Weigh each pan to ensure that they are equal, and spread the batter in each pan as evenly as possible.
-Bake in the preheated oven for about 30 minutes or until a toothpick comes out clean, rotating pans halfway through.
+Weigh each pan to ensure that they are equal, and spread the batter in each pan as evenly as possible. in the preheated oven for about 30 minutes or until a toothpick comes out clean, rotating pans halfway through.
 Let cool in the pans for 10 minutes then invert onto a wire rack to cool completely before frosting.

 1 8-oz package cream cheese, at room temperature (I used reduced fat)